Personal Requirements

 Recruitment of new volunteers may be slowed or even put on hold during fire seasons.

-What documentation will I need to provide before I join?
+What documentation will I need to provide as part of the registration application?

-After you have been in contact with your local brigade and proceed to the application stage, the following paperwork is required and will be provided to you:
+After you have been in contact with your local brigade and proceed to the application stage, the following is required:

 Will I need a working with children or police check?

-It is required that all volunteers hold a current Working with Children’s Check.
-It is a requirement to have a WWCC to undertake roles that interact with young people, which may include Junior Leaders, Fire Safe Kids presenters and schools programs.
+- It is a requirement to have a WWCC to undertake roles that interact with young people, which may include Junior Leaders, Fire Safe Kids presenters and school programs.

 Will I need to sit an interview before I join?

 Each brigade handles their recruitment process slightly differently.
-Some brigades conduct a formal interview before signing up new volunteers, when others have a more casual chat.
+Some brigades conduct a formal interview before signing up new volunteers, while others have a more casual chat.

 This is to ensure the brigade is a right fit for you and you are a right fit for what they are looking for.